KodjoAf/sql_data_warehouse_project/README.md

 ![high_level_architecture](https://github.com/user-attachments/assets/61f56c03-1ac7-402b-9cdb-ebe2b2383138)

-1. Bronze Layer: Raw data is stored as-is from the source systems.
+1. **Bronze Layer**: Raw data is stored as-is from the source systems.
 It is ingested from CSV files into a SQL Server database.

 2. Silver Layer: This layer involves data cleansing, standardization, and normalization processes to prepare the data for analysis.